 - It is important that you do not attend the office if you are suffering symptoms.
 You’ll have to wait the agreed isolation time before rescheduling the appointment.

 Staying in touch with your dentist is essential during self-isolation.
-You’ll be notified when an appointment is necessary.
-A zoom or telephone call may be all that is needed to sort out the issue.
+We’ll contact you when an appointment is necessary.
+A zoom or telephone call may sort out the issue.
 You can generally set up a virtual appointment with ease with your provider.
 Always keep going as per the treatment plan.

 General Oral Care During Lockdown